Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/index.rst

 - Uses the concept of Information Exchange Requirements (IERs) to model background pattern of life and adversarial behaviour;
 - An Access Control List (ACL) function, mimicking the behaviour of a network firewall, is applied across the model, following standard ACL rule format (e.g. DENY/ALLOW, source IP address, destination IP address, protocol and port);
 - Application of traffic to the links of the platform / system laydown adheres to the ACL ruleset;
-- Presents both an OpenAI gym and Ray RLLib interface to the environment, allowing integration with any compliant defensive agents;
+- Presents both a Gymnasium and Ray RLLib interface to the environment, allowing integration with any compliant defensive agents;
 - Allows for the saving and loading of trained defensive agents;
 - Stochastic adversarial agent behaviour;
 - Full capture of discrete logs relating to agent training or evaluation (system state, agent actions taken, instantaneous and average reward for every step of every episode);